Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 • Eat healthy and stay hydrated on the go.

 While on a long drive, choose healthy options when eating out.
 At truck stop restaurants, avoid ordering processed and sugary food.
-Try to resist the temptation of eating fast foods.
-Pack a balanced healthy meal instead.
+Try to resist the temptation of eating fast food.
+Pack a balanced, healthy meal instead.
 If it isn’t possible, you can cook nutritious food while taking a rest.
 Invest in a slow cooker, a portable grill, or other cooking equipment that can help you conveniently prepare and enjoy fresh, home-cooked meals on the road.
+Staying hydrated with water and smart snacks, such as nuts, fruits, or protein bars, supports long-haul drivers’ overall wellness and follows practical healthy tips for truckers.
+Keep water bottles with you so you can stay hydrated at any time.
+Do not skip breakfast.
+Snacking is also okay; you have to do it on schedule.
+Ditch those junk foods and replace them with protein bars, nuts, fresh fruits, whole-grain crackers, string cheese, and other healthy snacks.

 • Get sufficient rest and sleep.